terraindata/terrain/shared/blocks/README.md

 ### Block Instance Properties

-  * id: Each block is assigned a random id on creation
+  * id: Each block is assigned a random type on creation
   * type: Each kind of block has a unique type.
 This is set by the `initBlocks` method.
   * block-specific properties: When you define a block, you define what specific instance properties that block could have.
 For example,